Sowthistles (Sonchus L)

 Germination is good at alternating day/night temperatures of 25/10 °C, and Annual Sowthistle requires high soil moisture levels for optimum germination.

-• Once the perennial sowthistle establishes, it is difficult to control because its perennial root system has the ability to spread vegetatively via small root fragments, and it is also reproduces via seed.
+- Once Perennial Sowthistle establishes, it is difficult to control.
+This is because its perennial root system has the ability to spread vegetatively via small root fragments, and it is also reproduces via seed.

 Comments: Sow thistles are common hosts for aphids.
 Young plants are highly frost tolerant.
 Plants that emerge in the Autumn can overwinter as a rosette of leaves close to the ground, and withstand temperatures down to -18 °C.